 ws = Wind speed (m/s) at an elevation of 10 meters

 Q = Net radiation absorbed per unit area of body surface (W/m2)

 rh = Relative Humidity [%]

-While temperature and humidity are regional and seasonal factors, wind and radiation are microclimatic factors and are influenced by local environment.
-I think that it is quite hard to measure or estimate radiation, so I do not use radiation term, thus this calculator computes apparent temperature for outdoors in the shade.
-Also it plots dependency of apparent temperature on humidity.
+While temperature and humidity are regional and seasonal factors, wind and radiation are microclimatic factors and are influenced by the local environment.
+I think that it is quite hard to measure or estimate radiation, therefore here I am not using the radiation term, thus this calculator computes apparent temperature for outdoors in the shade.
+Also it plots the dependency of apparent temperature on humidity.